• Skip to main content

 • Recipe

-• You can use homemade pie crust or frozen.
+• ADAPTABLE: You can use homemade pie crust or store bought.

-Ingredients for dutch apple pie filling on a white table.
+Ingredients for gluten free dutch apple pie filling on a countertop.

-• Single Pie Shell - You can use my perfect flaky gluten free pie crust for this recipe or buy a frozen pie shell at the store.
+• Gluten Free Pie Crust - You can use my gluten-free pie crust recipe or buy a frozen pie shell at the store.
 For gluten free frozen crust, I like Wholly Gluten Free brand.
-If you're not gluten free, just use a regular pie crust.
+If you're not gluten free, just use your favorite pie crust.

 • Apples - I like to use a variety of apples in my apple pie filling to enhance the flavors and textures.
-Here, I've used Granny Smith, Gala and Golden Delicious apples.
+Here, I've used Granny Smith apples, Gala apples and Golden Delicious apples.

 • Lemon Juice - A little acidity helps keep the apples from turning brown.

 • Light Brown Sugar - Provides some sweetness to offset the tart apples.
 I like light brown sugar, but dark brown sugar could be used as well for a richer flavor.
-If you prefer, you could also substitute coconut sugar.
+If you prefer, you could also substitute maple sugar or coconut sugar.

-• Gluten Free 1-to-1 Flour Blend - Any brand of 1-to-1 flour will work here.
+• Gluten-Free Flour - Any brand of 1-to-1 flour will work here.
 There is very little flour used here to thicken the pie filling.
 If you're not gluten free, just use regular all purpose flour.

-• Cinnamon, Cardamom, Allspice, & Nutmeg - All of the spices compliment the apple flavors so well.
+• Cinnamon, Cardamom, Allspice, & Nutmeg - All of these warm spices compliment the apple flavors so well.

 • Salt - Desserts need a little salt to balance the sweetness and enhance the flavor.
 Don't be tempted to skip the salt.

-• Vanilla - To add a little complexity to the sweet flavor of the pie.
+• Vanilla Extract - To add a little complexity to the sweet flavor of the pie.

 See the recipe card for complete list with measurements.